Student Toolkit

 Prepare Yourself for a Great School Year

-- Student Clubs – start or join a club to explore your interests while developing valuable friendships and leadership skills.
-Discover the SAMRU Clubs directory here.
+• Student Clubs – start or join a club to explore your interests while developing valuable friendships and leadership skills.
+Discover the SAMRU Clubs directory here

-- Volunteer opportunities – take a peek at the many ways you can get involved.
+• Volunteer opportunities – take a peek at the many ways you can get involved.
 Now is a good time to apply to connect with something that connects with your interests: Peer Support, Pride centre, Cultural and Indigenous programming, or advocacy work on various MRU committees.

-Employment opportunities – see what jobs may be available on campus. - Housing – are you looking for a place to live?
-Check out our off-campus housing list for student-friendly rentals.
+• Housing – are you looking for a place to live?
+Check out our housing blog for helpful tips and resources.

 The Student Governing Board is a policy-making Board of Directors for the Students’ Association and collectively the highest decision-making body of SAMRU.
 SAMRU is also a registered charity that operates the Student Centre, Wyckham House.
 You could (and should) even apply and run for one of these positions!